 Why do we keep your personal data after you have contacted us?

-We keep your personal details for two reasons:
+We keep your personal details for the following reasons:

 - Have you contacted us before?
 We will be able to see what was discussed in the previous conversation.